Design and Analysis of Index codes for 3-Group NOMA in Vehicular Adhoc Networks: Transmissions in 3-Group IC-NOMA system

-The sum rate of transmission channel for a 3-Group NOMA transmission will be the same as (\ref{5}).
+4) $\textit{CASE}$ IV ($l_m > l_n> l_f$) : In this case, a total of $l_m$ transmissions will be required by the scheme, with $l_f$ 3-Group NOMA transmissions, $l_n-l_f$ 2-Group NOMA transmissions and $l_m-l_n$ number of index-coded transmissions.
+The transmitted messages are with $\alpha<\beta<\gamma$, $\alpha+\beta+\gamma$=1 and $\alpha_{1}$ < 0.5.
+The sum rate of the transmission scheme for a 3-Group NOMA transmission is the same as (\ref{5}).
 In this case, let $R_{m,(n,m)}^{IN-NOMA^{(2)}}$ and $R_{n,(n,m)}^{IN-NOMA^{(2)}}$ respectively denote the minimum information rate that could be achieved by users in intermediate and near groups from a 2-Group NOMA transmission.
-Then,
+Then, The sum rate of the transmission scheme of a single 2-Group NOMA transmission where the IC packets of near and intermediate group users are combined is denoted as $R_{(n,m)}^{IN-NOMA^{(2)}}$ and is given by Consider (\ref{4}) and (\ref{13}) to analyse the improvement in the rate that can be supported by a 2-Group NOMA transmission in this case.
+Since $g_n$ > $g_m$ > $g_f$, we have $R_{(n,m)}^{IN-NOMA^{(2)}}$ > $R^{IC}$.
+Hence, the 2-Group NOMA transmission where index coded packets designed for near and intermediate users are combined can support a higher information rate than a conventional IC system.